Can Dogs Eat Pears? Canned or Fresh? With or Without Cores?

 Canned fruits include copious amounts of chemicals that are not the healthiest choice for any dog’s diet.
 Preservatives are intended to prolong the shelf life of such products.
 Additional additives improve its flavor, decrease caloric value, etc.

-To prove my point, let’s have a look at this random brand of canned pears picked up on Amazon.
+To prove my point, let’s have a look at random brand of canned pears picked up on Amazon.
 The item is sugar-free (which is the case most of the times when we are talking about those supposedly super sweet unhealthy products) and includes the following ingredients: pears (dah!), water, vitamin C, sucralose and acesulfame potassium.
 The last two caught my attention, and you probably know that those are artificial sweeteners.

 We all know the Xylitol is pure evil for the dogs, but how about those two?
 Well, after a couple of hours searching the web I’ve found the there’s not yet a general consensus about Sucralose (Splenda) and dogs and no authoritative sources signing up on a specific opinion.
 Several small blogs are saying that Sucralose is not toxic to dogs, like in this article a vet says it’s not poisonous and may lead to a stomach upset in the worst case, and some outrageous publications share the stories about thousands of dogs being killed because of Sucralose.